browser

 .macro file.operation $3D

-=== [2][RW] path The address of the string corresponding to the name or path to the file or directory to access. === [1][RO] type The type of the file being accessed.
+=== [2][RW] path The address of the string corresponding to the name or path to the file or directory to access.
+If the operation to perform is copy, move, or symlink, the path must be comprised by the source and destination paths, separated by |. === [1][RO] type The type of the file being accessed.
 It can be set to one of the following values: dot-single $00 - not accessible dot-single $01 - file dot-single $02 - directory === [2][RO] size The size of the file being processed (zero for directories).
-Files larger than 64KB will still show up as 64KB in size. === [2][RO] success The total bytes being read or written by the last operation. === [2][RW] length The length of the read and write buffer in bytes. === [2][RW] read The address of the area of memory where data read from the file will be read into (up to file.length bytes).
-If the file being accessed is a directory, its content will be listed on separate lines, in the following format: <type> <size> <name> e.g. 01 003B test1.txt 01 0234 test2.txt 02 0000 example Where: dot-single Type indicates either a file (01) or a directory (02). dot-single Size is the size (up to 64KiB) of the file in bytes, in hexadecimal format. dot-single Name is the name of the file. === [2][RW] write The address of the area of memory containing the data to write to the file (up to file.length bytes). === [1][RW] operation The operation to perform on the specified file.
-If an error occurs, it will be written to the system.error address, starting with 3 as high nibble. dot-single $01 - read dot-single $02 - write dot-single $03 - append dot-single $04 - delete
+Files larger than 64KB will still show up as 64KB in size. === [2][RO] result Depending on the operation, this indicates: dot-single the number of bytes read/written (read, write, append, copy) dot-single non-zero if the operation succeeded (move, symlink) dot-single the return value of the executed command (execute) === [2][RW] length The length of the read/write buffer in bytes. === [2][RW] read The address of the area of memory where data read from the file will be read into (up to file.length bytes).
+If the file being accessed is a directory, its content will be listed on separate lines, in the following format: <type> <size> <name> e.g. 01 003B test1.txt 01 0234 test2.txt 02 0000 example Where: dot-single Type indicates either a file (01) or a directory (02). dot-single Size is the size (up to 64KiB) of the file in bytes, in hexadecimal format. dot-single Name is the name of the file.
+If the operation is set to execute, if this address and length are set, stout and stderr will be captured instead of being printed. === [2][RW] write The address of the area of memory containing the data to write to the file (up to file.length bytes). === [1][RW] operation The operation to perform on the specified file.
+If an error occurs, it will be written to the system.error address, starting with 3 as high nibble. dot-single $01 - read dot-single $02 - write dot-single $03 - append dot-single $04 - delete dot-single $05 - copy dot-single $06 - move dot-single $07 - symlink dot-single $08 - execute